imranhsayed/couture-closet/docs/1_proposal.md

 ## 1. Introduction

-Couture Closet is an e-commerce platform designed to sell a variety of clothing items catering to men, women, and children.
-This project aims to demonstrate our capabilities as a full-stack development studio, fulfilling the requirements set forth by XYZ Marketing.
-By leveraging Laravel, PHP, JavaScript, AWS, and MySQL, we intend to build a robust, user-friendly, and responsive website that showcases our technical and collaborative skills.
+This document outlines the detailed project proposal for the development of Couture Closet, an online fashion platform for men, women, and children.
+This project, undertaken by Commerce Crew from WDD Development, aims to demonstrate our capabilities as a full-stack development studio by presenting this project to XYZ Marketing.
+By leveraging Laravel, PHP, JavaScript, AWS, and MySQL, we intend to build a robust, secure, user-friendly, and responsive website that showcases our technical and collaborative skills.
+The proposal encompasses the project scope, target audience, key features, technical stack, development team, and timeline, outlining the vision, technical approach, and collaborative roadmap to ensure successful implementation.

 ## 2. Project Details

 ### Functionality

 #### Front-End
-- **Homepage:** Displaying featured products, new arrivals, and promotions.
+- **Homepage (HOME):** Displaying featured products, new arrivals, and promotions.
-- **Product Listing Page:** Showing all products with filtering and sorting options.
+- **Product Listing Page (SHOP):** Showing all products with filtering and sorting options.
-- **Product Detail Page:** Detailed view of each product with images, descriptions, reviews, and available sizes.
+- **Product Detail Page:** Detailed view of each product with images, descriptions, reviews, rating, and available sizes.
 - **Shopping Cart:** Allowing users to add, remove, and update product quantities.
 - **Checkout Process:** Seamless checkout experience with multiple payment options.
 - **User Account Management:** User registration, login, profile management, and order history.